 Breathworks is a social enterprise and industry leader in delivering mindfulness based pain and illness management (MBPM) courses and teacher training since 2001.

 We offer a comprehensive, in-depth, scientifically up to date and user-friendly approach to help people living with chronic pain, long term conditions and stress live happier and healthier lives.
-Our latest book 'Mindfulness for Health' by our co-founder Vidyamala Burch has been awarded 1st prize in the 2014 BMA Medical Book awards in the category of clinical books aimed at the general public.
+Our book 'Mindfulness for Health' by our co-founder Vidyamala Burch was awarded 1st prize in the 2014 British Medical Association Medical Book awards in the category of clinical books aimed at the general public.

-Alongside our well established courses for Health Professionals and teacher training, we also run bespoke programmes that can deliver both courses and teacher training tailor made to suit your organisational needs at on and off-site locations.
+Alongside our well-established courses for Health Professionals and teacher training programme, we also run bespoke programmes that can deliver both courses and teacher training tailor made to suit your organisational needs at on and off-site locations.
 These programmes will include ways staff can establish a personal mindfulness and compassion practice of their own as well as ways to begin to introduce mindfulness and compassion into their work with patients or clients.
 Training can be provided across a full pathway from initial practitioner to fully accredited and supervised teacher levels.

 With sickness absence amongst NHS staff costing £2 Billion per annum, our mindfulness workshops and teacher training are a long-term, low cost solution that can help reduce these figures.